A Dental Hygienist’s Heart: The Depth of Patient-Hygienist Relationships

 While this may not be everyone’s “cup of tea,” I find that adding personal elements helps me treat my patients with ease.
 Compliance increases because they no longer dread their appointment and actually look forward to coming.
 Treating a patient who is relaxed will help me conduct my treatment more efficiently.

 Until you are familiar with their faces, perhaps writing notes in the chart will help you remember a personal touch to add to their next appointment.
-You will be surprised how much it moves them for you to recall something about their lives.
+You will be surprised how much it moves them when you recall something about their lives.
 This is a start to building a healthy patient-clinician relationship.

 The method by which I treat my patients has made conducting my job much more enjoyable.
 While not every patient will be receptive to this connection, so many more will.
 To imagine that maybe I have touched their lives as much as they have touched mine is unfathomable.
 I never started this career path with these intentions, but I am thankful for the opportunity to be the difference.